 Seems that you are fighting one battle after another with your own mind.
-Your main focus is to win each battle and conquer your mind, and get it to quiet down.
+Your primary focus is to win each battle and conquer your mind, and get it to quiet down.
 Whether you know it or not the enemy is your inner voice.
-It is like all you do is constantly fight with yourself.
+It is like all you do is continuously fight with yourself.
 Unfortunately, it seems like you are losing.

 If your inner voice is negative, it can crush your self-confidence, self-esteem, self-worth, self-loyalty and most of all your self-love.
 It can also beat you up with self-blame, self-shame, and self-judgment for things you did not even do as well as disconnect you from your core self.The more you listened and feed negative comments in your head, the more you dislike, distrust and hate yourself.

-Your inner voice can cause a great deal emotional suffering.
-The more battles it wins the more influence and power it gains from your thoughts.
-At that point, it takes over the direction of your emotions and behaviors, and reactions causing you to serve as it dictates.
+Your inner voice can cause a great deal of emotional suffering.
+The more battles your inner voice wins, the more influence and power it gains over your thoughts.
+At that point, it takes over the direction of your emotions and behaviors, and reactions causing you to serve as your inner voice dictates.
 Don't be a slave to your inner voice.
 7 Tips on Changing and CalmingYour Inner Voice

 I want to share with you a few specific suggestions on how you can quiet your inner critic.
 If you are diligent with these suggestions, you can replace your inner critic’s content, which will result in changing your inner thoughts to be positive and supportive.

 Recognize, observer and listen to messages being said in your head.
 Listen to your inner voice with a different perspective as if you hear it on the radio.
 Write each statement down.
 Recognize each statement is a false story, misrepresentation and an outright lie said to you by someone who is against you.
 Understand it wants to take over your mind and control your life.